st8st8/airavata/docs/advanced.rst

 StaticFile Finder
 -----------------

-Polla provides a StaticFile Finder to allow you to host site specific static files (js, css, img, etc).
+Airavata provides a StaticFile Finder to allow you to host site specific static files (js, css, img, etc).

 Site specific should be located under ``sites/<main domain name>/static/<file path>`` and they will be served under ``<STATIC_ROOT>/<main domain name>/<file path>``

-To enable Polla's StaticFile Finder, you have to make the following changes to your settings.py:
+To enable Airavata's StaticFile Finder, you have to make the following changes to your settings.py:
 ::
     ## Add the STATICFILES_FINDERS directive
     STATICFILES_FINDERS = (
-        "polla.staticfiles_finder.SiteFinder",
+        "airavata.staticfiles_finder.SiteFinder",
         ## Django uses the filesystem finder by default, I tend to try to avoid it.
         ## This one is up to you too
         # "django.contrib.staticfiles.finders.FileSystemFinder",